Join Us For The Net Neutrality Day Of AdvocacyRSVP For September 27-28

 - Ability to digest and understand underlying legal or policy documents as a prerequisite to strategic and policy planning.
 Ability to conduct research and analyze data.

-- Strong analytical skills, including the ability to think quickly and devise legislative and political strategies to attain a projected outcome.
+- Strong analytical skills, including the ability to think quickly and help devise legislative and political strategies to attain a projected outcome.

 - Substantive knowledge of relevant law and policy issues.